klegoff/2048WithDeepQLearning/README.md

+# 2048WithDeepQLearning
-# Simple implementation of 2048 game
+Simple implementation of 2048 game
-# And reinforcement agent to learn optimal game policy
+And reinforcement agent to learn optimal game policy, using deep q-learning